customink/secondbase/README.md

 * db:migrate
 * db:test:purge

-Here is a list of supported SecondBase database tasks that have to be run explicitly.
-These tasks only operate on your SecondBase database.
-All support every feature that their root `db` counterparts do.
+Not all base database tasks make sense to run a mirrored SecondBase task.
+These include tasks that move a single migration up/down, reporting on your database's current status/version, and others.
+These tasks have to be run explicitly and only operate on your SecondBase database.
+Each support any feature that their matching `:db` task has.
 For example, using `VERSION=123` to target a specific migration.

 * db:second_base:migrate:up
 * db:second_base:migrate:down